cloud21sak/SensorStreamingApplication/README.md

 cd OperatorAppFrontend
 ```

-3. Overwrite contents in `src\configurations\appconfig.json` file with the configuration setup in the appconfig.json file from `AdminAppFrontend`folder.
+3. Overwrite contents in `src\configurations\appconfig.json` file with the configuration setup in the appconfig.json file from `AdminAppFrontend`subdirectory.

 4. Run the NPM installation if this is the first time you are setting up the app on your PC: